-SUPPLEMENTARY INFORMATION ALTERNATIVE PERFORMANCE MEASURES
+SUPPLEMENTARY INFORMATION ALTERNATIVE PERFORMANCE MEASURES Year ended 31 December 2020

 Alternative Performance Measures (APMs) are measures of financial performance, financial position or cash flows that are not defined or specified under IFRS.
 APMs are used by the Directors internally to assess the performance of the Group and assist in providing relevant and useful information to users of the Annual Report and Accounts.